Hi, I’m Lisa Kagan, and I’d like to be your storytelling coach.

 2011-2015 Get job at mission-driven communications firm to help people making positive change who need help spreading the word.
 Research and write about philanthropy, homelessness, education, juvenile justice, and health access.
 Apply improvisation and narrative storytelling skills.
 Start teaching storytelling workshops so clients feel confident and make those asks.
 Coat starts shedding.
 Pack it up until further notice.

-2016-Someday in the near future Create storytelling crash courses for nonprofit, business, and tech clients.
+2016-Present Create storytelling crash courses for nonprofit, business, and tech clients.
+Become communications director at Unify Consulting.
 Meet you.
 Compliment your coat.
 Help you become story strong.

 Need help telling your stories?
 Contact me.